-This Safeguarding & Prevent Policy (including Child Protection) represents the commitment of CITB to safeguarding the welfare and protection of all children, young people and adults at risk, who have contact with the organisation and aligns our approach to 'Keeping Children Safe in Education (DfE/2022) and nation-specific guidance in Wales and Scotland.
+This Operational Safeguarding Policy (including Child Protection) represents CITB's commitment to safeguarding the welfare and protection of all children, young people, and adults at risk who have contact with the organisation.
+It aligns our approach to Keeping Children Safe in Education (DfE/2024) and nation-specific guidance in Wales and Scotland.

-This is statutory guidance to which CITB must have due regard in carrying out their duties to safeguard and promote the welfare of children, young people and vulnerable adults.
+This is statutory guidance to which CITB must have due regard in carrying out its duties to safeguard and promote the welfare of children, young people and vulnerable adults.
 All children, young people and adults, without exception, have the right to protection from abuse regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex, sexual orientation or socio-economic background.
-We will uphold and teach others to uphold the British Values of Democracy, Rule of Law, Individual Liberty and Respect as well as promote principles that support of equality of opportunity for all.
+We will uphold and teach others to uphold the Values of Democracy, Rule of Law, Individual Liberty and Respect, as well as promote principles that support equality of opportunity for all.

-We instil a safer recruitment policy led by our Director of HR ensuring all employees are carefully selected, trained, supervised and have an appropriate level of DBS check in place where required.
+We instil a safer recruitment policy led by our Director of HR ensuring all employees are carefully selected, trained, supervised and have an appropriate level of DBS/PVG check in place where required.
 We will ensure that all employees adopt and abide by all company policies and procedures at all times.
-If someone joins the organisation without a current DBS (England) PVG (Scotland) they must not, under any circumstances, have access to learner records or make lone visits to learners.
+This links to the CITB Operational Safer Recruitment Policy.

 CITB also has a statutory duty to have "due regard to the need to prevent people from being drawn into terrorism".
-This policy defines how CITB, and its employees, suppliers and external stakeholders can effectively meet this duty.
+This policy defines how CITB, its employees, suppliers and external stakeholders can effectively meet this duty.
 The Prevent Strategy is part of the UK Government's overall Counter-Terrorism Strategy, known as CONTEST.
 The aim of Prevent specifically is to stop people from becoming drawn into terrorism.